FernaMunoz/ReTech-UXD/README.md

 The design and navigation of a product is defined in the structure plane, in the case of this project to design an application to donate or recycle electronic devices, it is necessary to know how the navigation of the application will be carried out.

 In the Site Map shows how the navigation of the application works.
+From logging in, viewing the feed, posting or editing publications, searching for recycling points and talking to the person interested in the advertised device, in addition view the profile user.

 [![Site Map ReTech](Files/Site_Map_ReTech.png)](Files/Site_Map_ReTech.png)

 ## Skeleton
 The fourth plane, which is the skeleton, is where the graphic interface is designed, the navigation and how components such as buttons, text, images, etc. will be placed.
 Wireframes are a visual representation of what users will see and interact with in the application.
 The purpose of a wireframe is to visualize the concept of the project.

 In this case to make a design for an application to donate or recycle electronic devices.
-Designing the visualization of how this application will work, with its navigation and components.
+Designing the visualization of how this application will work, with its  components and screens.

 Below are the wireframes designed for the mobile application where you upload publications to donate and find recycling points for electronic devices, as well as talk to people interested in your publications and schedule a meeting point.